hcmarque/migration/README.md

 * Azure Migration for the Assess;
 * Azure Site Recovery for the Migration - Reference: https://docs.microsoft.com/en-us/azure/site-recovery/migrate-tutorial-windows-server-2008
 * Azure Database Migration Service for SQL Server migration

+## Step 3: Active Director
+On the AD Connect:
+Install the AD COnnect (azure active director download) Must to have the .NET FRamework 4.5.1 or later and Power Shell 3.0  (PSVersionTable)